 JB: We love to work on projects like this because we get the opportunity to bring a new identity to the world.
 For B2B brands, a brand’s website is often the first place that potential customers encounter their branding, so the experience must reflect the voice, the design, and the principles that underpin the identity.
 Keeping executional considerations in mind ensures a lot of interplay with different teams.
 Brand architecture informed our approach to surfacing some of Cloudreach’s offerings, and our approach, in turn, helped to validate some of that work.

-What did you want to accomplish with Cloudreach’s new digital experience?
+What did you want to accomplish for the future of Cloudreach with the new digital experience?

 JB: In designing the website, we sought to showcase the bold new identity, while helping Cloudreach to tell their story in a way that differentiated them in a competitive field.
 We accomplished this by finding ways for some of the most distinctive elements of the identity to live as foundational interface elements; we also were mindful of the need to allow Cloudreach to support and qualify their claims and credentials.
 We also knew their old, rigidly-templated site made it hard for Cloudreach’s marketing team to create new content.
 As a fast-moving company, Cloudreach’s offerings would likely change in the future, which required a design approach that accommodates changing needs.
 Our solution—a UI toolkit consisting of modular components, with a fully content-managed implementation—ensured that as Cloudreach desires to create new content to reflect their future directions, the website empowers their team to do so.